-The week before Thanksgiving, I took a 24-hour personal retreat to a tiny house in Buena Vista, Colorado to get further up into the mountains, clear my head, and set my goals for 2020.
+The week before Thanksgiving, I took a 24-hour personal retreat to a tiny house in Buena Vista, Colorado — about 2 hours west of my home in Colorado Springs — to get further up into the mountains, clear my head, and set goals for 2020.

 But if you’ve spent any time listening to Season 1 of our Metaphorically Speaking podcast, you know this is not an annual pilgrimage for me.
 Goal setting has never been my thing.
 And it wasn’t until this recent trip that I realized why that has been the case for most of my career and the past seven years of running this business.
 It’s because I hate failing.
 I hate not accomplishing everything I set out to do.
 I hate not being perfect.
 And so, rather than run the risk of failing, it’s been better (or safer) to never spend time defining clear intentions for myself or the business.